 Water from the wells is naturally filtered ground water.
-Water passes through two aerators followed by three birm/calcite vessels for iron and manganese removal.
-The Gilford Village System began chlorination of the wells in the third quarter of 2021.
+Water passes through an aerator followed by two brim/calcite vessels for iron and manganese removal.
+Chlorination treatment was added to the wells in November 2021.

 Copper

 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short period of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.
 Major sources of copper in drinking water include corrosion of household plumbing systems and erosion of natural deposits.